-The provision of waste services for the community is a significant function and responsibility for Local Governments, and Wollongong City Council is no different.
-As part of our role, some of the core services we provide include a domestic waste collection service to more than 88,000 residences across our Local Government Area, a Council-operated landfill facility, public place bin collection and Community Recycling Centre.
+The provision of waste services for the community Sustainable waste management is a shared is a significant function and responsibility for Local responsibility for Wollongong City Council Governments, and Wollongong City Council is no different.
+As part of our role, some of the core services we provide include a domestic waste collection service to more than 88,000 residences across our Local Government Area, a Counciloperated landfill facility, public place bin collection and Community Recycling Centre.

-Sustainable waste management is a shared responsibility for Wollongong City Council and the community.
+and the community.
 Our current global rate of consumption of non-renewable resources is not sustainable and it's crucial that as we look at alternatives to non-renewable resources, we're also more efficient at managing and recovering existing resources.
 We need to do this in a way that minimises environmental impacts and maximises the value of recovered materials to ensure we are caring for country and protecting our environment.